kstoreyf/academic-website/_includes/contact.md

 <center>
 <p>
-Feel free to get in touch—you could open a pull request on one of my repos, or Slack me in one of the bajillion conference / collaboration workspaces I'm in, or send a constellation of satellites in front of the Mayall Telescope on Kitt Peak spelling out your message so I'll find it in the DESI data, but probably just send me an email.
+Feel free to get in touch—you could open a pull request on one of my repos, or Slack me in one of the bajillion conference or collaboration workspaces I'm in, or send a constellation of satellites in front of the Mayall Telescope on Kitt Peak spelling out your message so I'll find it in the DESI data—but probably just send me an email.
 <br>
 <br>
 <!--If you're looking for my <a href="https://drive.google.com/file/d/1ayHWmIewZ5UXftCY61035rKpF-d9iml2/view?usp=sharing" target="_blank">CV</a>, here it is—but it's mostly the things on this site in a more boring format.-->